Latvia in the Eurovision Song Contest 2025: Final

 The final took place on 8 February 2025 where the ten entries that qualified from the semi-final competed.
-The combination of votes from a jury panel and the Latvian public resulted in a tie for first place among three songs, but since "Bur man laimi" performed by Tautumeitas received the most votes from the latter, it was declared the winner.
+The combination of votes from a jury panel and the Latvian public resulted in a tie for first place between "Bur man laimi" and "Heartbeat", but since "Bur man laimi" performed by Tautumeitas received the most votes from the latter, it was declared the winner.
 In addition to the competing entries, the show featured multiple guest performances by Aminata.